A Gay Village Called Castro

 Across the street, you’ll see the Pink Triangle, a tribute to the known and unknown gay men who perished in Nazi Germany.

-The Harvey Milk Plaza is just a steps down.
+The Harvey Milk Plaza is just a step-down.
 This is where Harvey used to speak and hold protests until their voices were heard.

-Walk few steps down the road and see the grandiose lobby of the iconic Castro Theatre.
+Walk a few steps down the road and see the grandiose lobby of the iconic Castro Theatre.

-Castro Theatre is a host to hundreds of shows, fundraising events, parties and celebrations of the gay community.
-It’s a piece of history, a living witness to the ups and downs as the community struggled its rightful place in the society.
+Castro Theatre is a host to hundreds of shows, fundraising events, parties, and celebrations of the gay community.
+It’s a piece of history, a living witness to the ups and downs as the community struggled for its rightful place in society.

 Move along and pay your respect to the members of the community who have gone ahead of us.
 Some of them are victims of hate crimes.

 Visit the first LGBT Museum, too.
-Learn and be awed how far we have come.
+Learn and be awed at how far we have come.

 On your way up the hill, you’ll find the house where Harvey Milk used to live.
 He lived on the second floor of the building.

 His camera business was on the first floor.
-Nowadays, it’s a Human Rights office and shop where you can buy sorts of souvenirs.
+Nowadays, it’s a Human Rights office and shops where you can buy sorts of souvenirs.

 In front of Harvey’s house is a plague.
 Under it is a small part of his ashes.

-As you are getting uphill, you’ll find a residence with glass windows, showing dolls that represent every members of the LGBT community, their fights and fetishes. 🙂
+As you are getting uphill, you’ll find a residence with glass windows, showing dolls that represent every member of the LGBT community, their fights, and fetishes. 🙂